-Abby Humphrey has been practicing acupuncture in Ann Arbor since 1999.
+Abby Humphrey (she/her) has been practicing acupuncture in Ann Arbor since 1999.
 In 2001, she co-founded the Center for Sacred Living.
 In 2014, she was invited to join Integrative Healthcare Providers of Ann Arbor, where her practice still resides.

 She has lectured on Chinese Medicine at the University of Michigan School of Public Health and in the intensive Inteflex program at the Medical School.
 Abby has hosted students from both schools at her practice.
 She has facilitated workshops on Five Element Theory for many years and, at times, offered those workshops in partnership with Master Wasentha Young, of the Peaceful Dragon School of Tai Chi Chuan and Chi Kung.
 She recently developed the online course The Five Element Journey of the Empath.